nikolayrk/discord-peter/README.md

    - Visit the [Discord Developer Portal](https://discord.com/developers/applications)
    - Create a "New Application"
    - Go to the "Bot" section and create a bot
-   - Save your bot token (you'll need it for the DISCORD_TOKEN env variable)
+   - Save your bot token (for the `DISCORD_TOKEN` variable)
-   - Enable "Message Content Intent" in the Bot section
+   - Enable "Message Content Intent" under the Bot section
-   - For detailed instructions, see [Discord's Bot Creation Guide](https://discord.com/developers/docs/getting-started)
 2. Invite the bot to your server:
-   - In your application's OAuth2 section
+   - In your application's OAuth2 section, go to URL Generator
-   - Select `bot` scope
+   - Select the `bot` scope
    - Select required permissions:
      - Read Messages/View Channels
      - Send Messages
      - Read Message History
-   - Generate the invite URL and open it
+   - Generate the invite URL, open it, and authorize it for your server
-   - Select your server and authorize

 3. Start chatting:
-   - Mention your bot in any channel
+   - **Start a new conversation**: Mention your bot in any channel (e.g., `@PeterGriffinBot What's up?`).
-   - Send text messages, images, or both

-   - Reply to any message while mentioning the bot to maintain conversation context.
+   - **Continue a conversation**: Simply reply to any of the bot's messages.
+The bot will use the history from that specific conversation to provide a contextual response.
-   - The bot automatically includes recent messages (last 10 minutes) from the channel (excluding bot messages) to maintain better context.
-   - Any images attached to those recent messages are also included in the context.
-   - The bot will respond as Peter Griffin, including describing any images you share

 ## Installation

 ```bash